mawugod/-Enterprise-Windows-Server-Deployment-Guide-/9 Group-Policy-Management.md

   <img src="https://github.com/user-attachments/assets/d151bee2-59a7-4524-8bf0-3e2973a5e47b" alt="">
 </p>

+5. Close and go back to 'Group Policy Management' console, right-click on the individual OUs[Research and Marketing] and select the 'Link an exisiting GPO' them to the GPO created.

 ## 9.4 Creating GPO to Map a Network Drive Containing Shared Folders on DC01
 ### 9.4.1 Step 1: Create a Shared Folder on DC01
 NB: You may not want to use your C: Drive to create this for security reasons.
 Also, I have already created security groups within the various OUs’ AND added the respective users to these groups.
+To find out how to create users and associate them to security groups, check out this [link](https://github.com/mawugod/-Enterprise-Windows-Server-Deployment-Guide-/blob/main/5c.Creating-Users-and-Security-Group.md)
 1. Create a folder in the desired location.
 2. Right-click on the Shared folder and click on ‘Properties’, ‘Advanced Sharing’, check the ‘Share the folder’ checkbox.
 3. Below it is a ‘Permission’, click on it and add the necessary permission and Group needed to access that folder.
 Allow Full Control to IT team  (or a more restricted group like Domain Users or Marketing,etc.)